Mental Health Support

 Call 911 – If you are on campus, this will direct you to the Ohio State University Police Division, if you are off-campus this will direct you to the Columbus Police Department.

-NetCare Access - Netcare Access provides 24-hour mental health and substance abuse crisis intervention and assessments to all residents of Franklin County, 365 days per year.
+NetCare Access - Netcare Access provides 24-hour crisis support to all residents of Franklin County, 365 days per year.